dean8bit/Luna.PKG/README.md

 [...]
 Asset Table

-  - length prefixed string (invidiual asset path)
+  - length prefixed string (individual asset path)

   - 8 bytes (Int64, index to the start of the asset data in the file data table)